Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 • No harmonic guidance, so every pitch choice is on you

-• No section-level song structure or arrangement view
+• No section-based arrangement or song structure

 What you get